-Respondent shall immediately submit to biological fluid testing, at respondent's expense, upon the request of the Board or its designee.
+Respondent shall immediately submit to biological fluid testing, at respondent's expense, upon request of the Board or its designee.
 "Biological fluid testing" may include, but is not limited to, urine, blood, breathalyzer, hair follicle testing, or similar drug screening approved by the Board or its designee.
 Prior to practicing medicine, respondent shall contract with a laboratory or service approved in advance by the Board or its designee that will conduct random, unannounced, observed, biological fluid testing.
 The contract shall require results of the tests to be transmitted by the laboratory or service directly to the Board or its designee within four hours of the results becoming available.
 Respondent shall maintain this laboratory or service contract during the period of probation.

-A certified copy of any laboratory test results may be received in evidence in any may proceedings between the Board and the respondent.
-Failure to submit to, or failure to complete the required biological fluid testing, is a violation of probation.
+A certified copy of any laboratory test results may be received in evidence in any proceedings between the Board and respondent.